+8.1 Impurities:

-- 8.1 Impurities: - 8.1.1 When using penetrant materials on austenitic stainless steels, titanium, nickel-base, or other high-temperature alloys, the need to restrict impurities such as sulfur, halogens, and alkali metals must be considered.
+8.1.1 When using penetrant materials on austenitic stainless steels, titanium, nickel base, or other high-temperature alloys, the need to restrict impurities such as sulfur, halogens, and alkali metals must be considered.
 These impurities may cause embrittlement or corrosion, particularly at elevated temperatures.
-Any such evaluation should also include consideration of the form in which the impurities are present.
+Any such evaluation should include consideration of the form in which the impurities are present.
 Some penetrant materials contain significant amounts of these impurities in the form of volatile organic solvents.
 These normally evaporate quickly and usually do not cause problems.
-Other materials may contain impurities that are not volatile and may react with the part, particularly in the presence of moisture or elevated temperatures. - 8.1.2 Because volatile solvents leave the tested surface quickly without reaction under normal inspection procedures, penetrant materials are normally subjected to an evaporation procedure to remove the solvents before the materials are analyzed for impurities.
-The residue from this procedure is then analyzed by Test Method D129, Test Method D1552, or Test Method D129 decomposition followed by Test Methods D516, Method B (Turbidimetric Method) for sulfur.
-The residue may also be analyzed by Test Methods D808 or E165, Annex on Methods for Measuring Total Chlorine Content in Combustible Liquid Penetrant Materials (for halogens other than fluorine) and Test Method E165, Annex on Method for Measuring Total Fluorine Content in Combustible Liquid Penetrant Materials (for fluorine).
-The Annex on Determination of Anions and Cations by Ion Chromatography in Test Method E165 can be used as an alternate procedure.
+Other materials may contain impurities that are not volatile and may react with the part, particularly in the presence of moisture or elevated temperatures.

+8.1.2 Because volatile solvents leave the surface quickly without reaction under normal inspection procedures, penetrant materials are normally subjected to an evaporation procedure to remove the solvents before the materials are analyzed for impurities.
+The residue from this procedure is then analyzed in accordance with Practice D129, Test Method D1552, or Practice D129 for decomposition followed by Method B (Turbidimetric Method) of Test Methods D516 for sulfur.
+The residue may also be analyzed in accordance with Test Method D808 or the annex on methods for measuring total chlorine content in combustible liquid penetrant materials in Practice E165/ E165M (for halogens other than fluorine) and the annex on method for measuring total fluorine content in combustible liquid penetrant materials in Practice E165/E165M (for fluorine).
+The Annex on Determination of Anions and Cations by Ion Chromatography in Practice E165/E165M can be used as an alternate procedure.
 Alkali metals in the residue are determined by flame photometry or atomic absorption spectrophotometry.

-Note 6-Some current standards indicate that impurity levels of sulfur and halogens exceeding $1\,\%$ of any one suspect element are considered excessive.
-However, this high a level may be unacceptable in some cases, so the actual maximum acceptable impurity level must be decided between supplier and user on a case by case basis.
+Note 5-Some current standards indicate that impurity levels of sulfur and halogens exceeding $1\,\%$ of any one suspect element are considered excessive.
+However, this high a level may be unacceptable for some applications, so the actual maximum acceptable impurity level must be decided between supplier and user on a case by case basis.

-8.2 Elevated Temperature Examination-Where penetrant examination is performed on parts that must be maintained at elevated temperature during examination, special materials and processing techniques may be required.
+- 8.2 Elevated Temperature Examination-Where penetrant examination is performed on parts that must be maintained at elevated temperature during examination, special materials and processing techniques may be required.
 Such examination requires qualification in accordance with 9.2.
-Manufacturer's recommendations should be observed.
+The manufacturer's recommendations should be observed. - 8.3 Reduced Temperature Examination-Where penetrant examination is performed on parts that must be maintained at a reduced temperature during examination, special materials and processing techniques may be required.
+Such examination requires qualification in accordance with 9.2.
+The manufacturer's recommendations should be observed.